skip to content

 Personal

 I'm based in Toronto.
 I have a daughter who keeps me grounded and reminds me what actually matters.
 When I'm not building, I'm moving — I love cycling, ice hockey, soccer, tennis, and golf.
 I read obsessively on cognitive science, think the future is nuclear (SMRs), and wind down with a good sake and whatever's next on the reading list.
-I think a lot about what it means to be human in an age of increasingly capable machines.

 I write about AI, tech, and philosophy on Substack.
 I consult through Gallevin.
 I'm always happy to talk to interesting people about interesting problems.